lyz-code/blue-book/docs/roadmap_adjustment.md

 - Identify hard deadlines: Add a warning days before the deadline to make sure you're reminded until it's done.
 - Create or tweak a habit
-- Tweak your project and tasks definitions
+- Tweak your project and actions definitions
 - Create *checks* to make sure that they are not overseen.
 - Create objectives that will be checked in the next reviews (weekly and monthly).
 - Create [Anki](anki.md) cards to keep the idea in your mind.